Shiritai/Java_Learning_Record/Free_Test/Tmp2/mavenTest/Maven.md

 * Generating JavaDocs from the Source Code
 * Managing Project Dependencies

-## Basic environment Setting step-by-steps
+## Basic Environment Step-By-Steps Setting

 1. Download latest Maven

     [Download Maven](https://downloads.apache.org/maven/maven-3/3.8.1/binaries/apache-maven-3.8.1-bin.zip) or [Maven Download Page](https://maven.apache.org/download.cgi?Preferred=ftp://ftp.osuosl.org/pub/apache/)

-    After downloading, unzip the file, put it to a proper directory you like and remember the path of it!
+    After downloading, unzip the file, put it to a proper directory you prefer and remember the path of it!

 2. Initialize Java

     1. Choose a version and install Java JDK
-    2. Add Environment variable `JAVA_HOME` w.r.t. the path you unzip/store your JDK
+    2. Create System Environment variable `JAVA_HOME` w.r.t. the path you unzip / store your JDK
-    3. Add path `%JAVA_HOME%/bin`
+    3. Add System Path `%JAVA_HOME%/bin`
-    4. Check whether Java works use pwsh or cmd by typing `java --version` and `javac --version` (you should see the version msg prompts up)
+    4. Check whether Java works decently use powershell or cmd by typing `java --version` and `javac --version` (you should see the version msg prompts up)

 3. Initialize Maven

-    1. Add Environment variable `M2_HOME` w.r.t. the path you unzip/store your Maven
+    1. Create System Environment variable `M2_HOME` w.r.t. the path you unzip / store your Maven
-    2. Add path `%M2_HOME%/bin`
+    2. Add System Path `%M2_HOME%/bin`
-    3. Check whether Maven works use pwsh or cmd by typing `mvn --version` (you should see the version msg prompts up)
+    3. Check whether Maven works decently use powershell or cmd by typing `mvn --version` (you should see the version msg prompts up)

 4. Set Java and Maven and Create a maven Project within VSCode

-    1. Add extensions : `Java Extension Pack`, `Maven for Java`
+    1. Install VSCode extensions : `Java Extension Pack`, `Maven for Java`
     2. Create a Maven Java Project
        1. `F1 / ctrl+shift+P` --> Create a Java Project --> Maven --> maven-archetype-quickstart --> version 1.4 --> choose a directory of your Maven Project
        2. See the integrated terminal (Maven archetype) and wait for its initialization and prompting msg